Aristotle

 METAPHYSICS

-Aristotle’s Metaphysics explore the fundamental nature of reality.
-He introduces a discussion of what exists and how things can exist.
-Consequently, he introduces substance (ousia) as the primary category of being, distinguishing between form (the essence of a thing) and matter (what it is made of).
+In Metaphysics, Aristotle explores the nature of reality.
+He introduces ousia (substance) as the primary category of existence and distinguishes between form (essence) and matter (what something is made of).

-This leads to his theory of hylomorphism, where everything in the physical world is a composite of both, a distinct elaboration from Plato’s theories.
-He also discusses potentiality and actuality, explaining that things exist in a state of potential until they are fully realized in their actual form.
+This leads to his theory of hylomorphism: all physical things are composites of matter and form, in contrast to Plato’s dualistic theory.
+He also introduces potentiality and actuality—explaining that things exist in potential until fully realized.
 At the highest level of reality, Aristotle posits the Unmoved Mover, a purely actual, non-material entity responsible for motion and order in the universe.

-In Physics, Aristotle studies nature and change, arguing that all motion and transformation arise from four causes:
+In Physics, Aristotle studies nature and change, positing that all motion arises from four causes:

-Aristotle’s Metaphysics and Physics are deeply linked, as his concept of being in Metaphysics underpins his understanding of motion and change in Physics.
-His teleological approach where everything has a purpose shaped medieval philosophy, particularly in Scholasticism, and stimulated later debates in science and metaphysics.
+Metaphysics and Physics are deeply linked—his theory of being underpins his views on motion and change.
+His teleological model shaped medieval philosophy, especially in Scholasticism, and continued to influence debates in science and metaphysics.

 BIBLIOGRAPHY